datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 file-system based repository representation of any number of datasets, limited only by disk-space constrains of the machine it lies on.

+Put simple, a RIA store is a dataset storage location that allows for access to and collaboration on DataLad datasets (or, just as well, :term:`git-annex` repositories).
+The high-level workflow overview is as follows: Create a dataset, publish it into an existing RIA store or create a new RIA store with :command:`datalad create-sibling-ria`, (let others) clone the dataset from the RIA store, and (let others) publish and pull updates from the RIA store.
+In the case of large, institute-wide datasets, the RIA store can serve as a singular, central storage location that enables fine-grained data access to everyone who needs it, and as a storage and back-up location for all analyses datasets.

 The layout of a RIA store is a tree of datasets.
 The first level of subdirectories in this tree consists of the first three characters of the :term:`dataset ID`, and the second level of subdatasets contains the remaining characters of the dataset ID.
 Thus, the first two levels of subdirectories in the tree are split dataset IDs of the datasets that are stored in them [#f1]_.
-The code block below illustrates a RIA store with a single dataset, and the dataset ID of the dataset (``946e8cac-432b-11ea-aac8-f0d5bf7b5561``) is highlighted:
+The code block below illustrates how a single DataLad dataset looks like in a RIA store, and the dataset ID of the dataset (``946e8cac-432b-11ea-aac8-f0d5bf7b5561``) is
+highlighted:

 .. code-block::
    :emphasize-lines: 2-3